webdesigntuts/portofolio/README.md

 npm install\
 cd backend\
 npm install\
-STRAPI EMAIL/PASSWORD : test@test.com / Test12345\

 ## Run The app As I did on Youtube
 Go to frontend folder and type "npm run start" for the react-app\
-Then go to the backend folder and type "npm run develop" for the strapi backend
+Then go to the backend folder and type "npm run develop" for the strapi backend\
+STRAPI EMAIL/PASSWORD : test@test.com / Test12345 (http://localhost:1337)\

 ## Available Scripts (React frontend)
 In the project directory, you can run: